-Leather products have been around for a long time now, this material was invented in 1200 B.C. and has now been used in several industries as these have been proved handy and exceedingly reliable.
-However, there has always been an ambiguity revolving around in consumer’s mind about the quality of the leather, people also have a hard time while identifying the best variant.
-We’re often handed out low-grade leather articles on the name of top-quality variant, one must know how to differentiate between various types of leathers.
+Leather products have been around for a long time now; this material was invented in 1200 B.C. and has now been used in several industries as they have proven handy and exceedingly reliable.
+However, there has always been an ambiguity revolving around in consumers' minds about the quality of the leather, and people also have a hard time identifying the best variant.
+We’re often handed out low-grade leather articles in the name of top-quality variants; one must know how to differentiate between various types of leather.

 Deciphering all the concepts about leather, jotted below are comprehensive facts you must know before buying any leather product from the market.

-Full Grain Leather is considered to be the finest form of leather, customers are quite often tricked into buying a diverse low-grade article on the name of full-grain leather.
+Full-grain leather is considered to be the finest form of leather, but customers are quite often tricked into buying a diverse, low-grade article under the name of full-grain leather.

-The full-grain leather goes through minimum processing, which means that the animal skin is not sanded down, this is the unaltered version of leather as the density of fibers is high, one can see the animal skin marks on this kind of leather when observed closely.
+The full-grain leather goes through minimum processing, which means that the animal skin is not sanded down; this is the unaltered version of leather.
+As the density of fibres is high, one can see the animal skin marks on this kind of leather when observed closely.

-- As the Full-Grain Leather is made from animal skin and is not tanned, you can easily check out the skin formations, stretch marks, scars, skin moles, animal hair if you look closely.
-These are the purest form of leather, therefore you can perceive skin elements of the animal from which it has been carved.
-If you're not able to find any skin elements, you can also flip the leather and check on the rear side.
-If the leather looks extremely plain without any scars or marks then you can presume that it has been processed or sanded down losing its fiber and durability.
+- As the full-grain leather is made from animal skin and is not tanned, you can easily check out the skin formations, stretch marks, scars, skin moles, and animal hair if you look closely.
+These are the purest forms of leather; therefore, you can perceive the skin elements of the animal from which they have been carved.
+If you're not able to find any skin elements, you can also flip the leather over and check on the rear side.
+If the leather looks extremely plain without any scars or marks, then you can presume that it has been processed or sanded down, losing its fibre and durability.

 - These are highly durable, which means that you can identify the pre-owned leather articles of yours by determining whether they lost their shine or tore apart after some time.
-The Full-Grain Leather does not lose its shine, it looks exclusive all the time which concludes to ‘Forever’.
+The full-grain leather does not lose its shine; it looks exclusive all the time, which concludes "forever.

-You can take pictures of the leather when you first bought it and then after a few weeks to confirm your scrutiny.
+You can take pictures of the leather when you first buy it and then after a few weeks to confirm your scrutiny.

-- Smoothness is the prime trait of a Full-Grain Leather object, these are not sanded or corrected which gives them the silky effect.
-Gently rub your palm against the leather material, the full-grain will be markedly smoother than other types of leather, you can to some extent feel the sleek skin of the animal from which the leather has been extracted.
+- Smoothness is the prime trait of a full-grain leather object; these are not sanded or corrected, which gives them the silky effect.
+Gently rub your palm against the leather material; the full-grain will be markedly smoother than other types of leather, and you can to some extent feel the sleek skin of the animal from which the leather has been extracted.

 Types of Leather Grades